iov-one/iov-core/packages/iov-bns/api.md

 # IOV BNS

-This module is an implementation of the web4read interface for the BNS blockchain
+This module is an implementation of the CoreReader interface for the BNS blockchain
 (currently just as [bcp-demo](https://github.com/iov-one/bcp-demo) prototype).
 It should be able to adapt this code